-Read on to learn more about the minimum Ubuntu server requirements you will need to get your server running smoothly.
+Read on to learn more about the minimum Ubuntu server requirements you will need to get your server running smoothly with this operating system

 If your hardware does not meet this specification, there is the option of doing a minimal install of Ubuntu.
 This requires a minimum of 300MHz to run.

 However, the minimal install is a very stripped down version.
 It doesn't include many of the features that you might need or want, particularly if you are new to the system.

 The official minimum system memory to run the standard installation is 512MB RAM (Debian installer) or 1GB RA< (Live Server installer).
 Note that you can only use the Live Server installer on AMD64 systems.

 Once again, these are the bare minimum specifications.
 Our recommendation is that you have at least 2GB of system memory, regardless of your installation method.
 This gives you some headroom to run the more RAM-hungry applications.

 The minimal install is supposed to be able to run on only 384MB of system memory --but we don't recommend using so little.

 In terms of disk space, you'll need 1.5GB of hard drive space allocated for the base installation.
 If you're looking to install all the additional packages, then you'll need 2.5GB of disk space to meet the minimum system requirements.

 Realistically, you're going to have much more disk space than this.
 So, this isn't too much of an issue.
 It's more of a heads-up as to how much space the install will take up on your drive.
 The actual disk space you will require will depend upon the hard drive space you need for the applications running on the server.